Kimserey/BlogArchive/20160802_websharper_ui_next_template.md

-# Create reusable HTML componants for your WebSharper webapp UI Next template
+# Create HTML componants for your WebSharper webapp with UI Next template

 WebSharper.UI.Next comes with a simple template engine which can be used to build `doc` elements.
 It is built using a F# typeprovider therefore gives typesafety for templating.